bjrmatos/electron-html-to/README.md

   host: '127.0.0.1',
   /* set to true to allow request using the file protocol (file:///). defaults to false */
   allowLocalFilesAccess: false,
+  /* the collected console.log, console.error, console.warn messages are trimmed by default */
+  maxLogEntrySize: 1000,
   /* optional chrome command line switches, see http://electron.atom.io/docs/v0.35.0/api/chrome-command-line-switches/ for details. defaults to { 'ignore-certificate-errors': null } */
   chromeCommandLineSwitches: {
     'disable-http-cache': null,